Contributing Gear Writer

 Insulation: InfiLoft

-Features: Phone friendly, neoprene cuff
+Features: Phone-friendly, neoprene cuff

 Cons: A bit bulky

 Warm?
 Check.
 Dry?
 Check.
 Pricey?
 Nah.
-We were pretty stoked to find out that the price on these Linear gloves by 686 were well beyond reasonable.
+We were pretty stoked to find out that the price on these Linear Gloves by 686 was well beyond reasonable.
 Many people want GORE-TEX and nothing else, and it’s hard to blame them – it’s been the industry leader in waterproofing and breathability for quite some time now.
 But that usually comes at a premium.
 These gloves, though, are great for snowboarding, but are also versatile in that they are great for just cruising around doing wintery things, whether snowboarding or not.

-They are a tad on the bulky side, so for a strictly snowboarding glove it might be a bit too much glove.
+They are a tad on the bulky side, so for a strictly snowboarding glove, it might be a bit too much glove.
 But the warmth and weather protection far outweigh the bulk factor, and being able to use them in other instances all winter long adds to their value even more.
 Bottom line – this is a great pair of gloves with everything you need, especially considering the price.

-Burton [ak] Clutch GORE-TEX ($140)Burton [ak] Clutch GORE-TEX Gloves
+Burton [ak] Clutch GORE-TEX ($150)Burton [ak] Clutch GORE-TEX Gloves

 Waterproofing: GORE-TEX